OCE Van Policy Overview

 Key Pick Up and Parking

-Van keys are to be picked up and returned to Blow Memorial Hall, Room 326A within 24 hours of vehicle use, between 8:30 am and 4 pm.
-The first time you use an OCE van, please bring the appropriate Authorization Form and your driver’s license.
-All vans are parked in the Campus Center lot, and must be parked there upon return.
-Return the keys by 10 am on the next business day.
+Van keys are to be picked up and returned to Blow Memorial Hall, Room 326A within 24 hours of vehicle use, between 9:00 am and 4:00 pm Monday-Friday.
+The first time you use an OCE van, please bring the appropriate Authorization Form.
+All vans are parked on Harrison Avenue and must be parked in its' designated spot upon return.

 Gas and Vehicle Maintenance

 Taking care of the OCE vans is very important.
 Always throw away your trash and clean up after yourself and ensure that your passengers do the same.
-Please take a picture of the interior of the van (showing the floorboards and other areas likely to gather litter) after you use it and email it to [[oce]].
 Before leaving the van, be sure it is parked inside the lines, doors are locked, and windows are rolled up.
-When returning the keys, let us know how much gas is remaining.

-Please fill up the van if the tank is 1/4 or less full, using the pumps in the Facilities Management area behind the Campus Center.
-The PIN for the pumps is located on the key tag, or you can use the key fob at the pump pay area.
+Please fill up the van if the tank is 1/4 or less full, using the pump in the Facilities Management area behind the Campus Center.
+The PIN for the gas pump is located on the key tag.

 Accidents and Traffic Violations